PRACTICES, POLICIES & REPORTS

 Moss on tree root near old farm pond on green trail, Angle Fly Preserve, © Lauretta Jones

 Somers Land Trust files financial reports annually with the IRS and the New York State Office of the Attorney General Charities Bureau.
-Highlights of those filings are presented each year at our annual members meeting in January and are available below.
+Highlights of those filings are presented each year at our annual members meeting in January and are available below or by request.

 2017 Financial Statements